Legendaryswordsman2/BlazerTech-Character-Management-System-Docs/docs/getting-started/quick-start.md

 It's recommended to read through the [Basic Concepts](xref:basic-concepts) before reading the **Quick Start Guide**.

+## Video Guides
+Prefer video guides?
+I've got you covered!
+- [Layered Character Type Setup Guide](https://www.youtube.com/watch?v=JMOD0XNIkFA) - Covers setting up a Layered Character Type, Layered Character Template and rendering the character you create.
+- [Unified Character Type Setup Guide](https://www.youtube.com/watch?v=GT25zq6KCCE) - Covers setting up a Unified Character Type, Unified Character Template and rendering the character you create.

+> [!NOTE]
+> These videos will become dated fast as I continue to improve the **Character Managemnt System**.
+Finalized versions of these videos will be created close to the full release.

 ## Creating a Character Type

 If you only plan to use the built-in characters you can skip straight to [Creating a Character Template](#creating-a-character-template)